United Kingdom

 Rental income

 The taxation of income arising from property will depend on the location of the property and the residence and domicile status of the individual.
 If the individual is UK resident and UK domiciled or deemed domiciled, worldwide property income will be taxable in the tax year it arises (in a similar way to investment income).
 If the individual is UK resident but not domiciled in the United Kingdom, income from overseas properties will only be taxable in the United Kingdom if the income is remitted to the United Kingdom, provided the individual has claimed the remittance basis of taxation or the automatic remittance basis applies.
 If the overseas property is disposed of by a UK resident non-UK domiciled individual, UK CGT will only be due if the proceeds are remitted to the United Kingdom if the remittance basis has been claimed.
-It should be noted that there are proposals to abolish the non-UK domicile regime from 6 April 2025 and replace it with a residence-based regime (see the Significant developments section above for more details).
+It should be noted that the non-UK domicile regime will be abolished from 6 April 2025 and replaced with a residence-based regime (see the Significant developments section above for more details).

 A person's ‘UK property business’ consists of every business that generates income from land in the United Kingdom and any other transaction that an individual enters into for that purpose.
 An ‘overseas property business’ is similarly defined, but by reference to land outside the United Kingdom.

 The profits (or losses) of an unincorporated property business (UK and overseas) are generally computed on the cash basis, meaning income and expenses are recognised in the period they are received/paid.
-There are a few exceptions to this, the main one being where gross income exceeds GBP 150,000 per year, in which case the accruals basis must be used.
+There are a limited number of exceptions to this, including cases where the business is carried on by a UK LLP, or by a partnership with a corporate partner.
 Irrespective of whether the accruals or cash basis is used, property income retains its nature as investment income as opposed to earnings and does not count as relevant earnings for pension contribution purposes.

 From 6 April 2017, the amount of tax relief available on mortgage interest in respect of residential let properties has been tapered down.
 Tax relief is now allowed at the basic (20%) rate only.
 Since April 2016, the old 10% ‘wear and tear allowance’ has been replaced with a relief based on the cost actually incurred in replacing furnishings.